SimonAytes/smtp-emails-python/README.md

 ## Overview

 This repository holds code for sending emails with Python.
-It was created in conjunction with an article published in TowardsDataScience (link forthcoming).
+It was created in conjunction with an article published on [Medium](https://medium.com/@saaytes/automating-email-tasks-with-python-21467c56ec75).

 # Setting up